List of Canadian Hot 100 number-one singles of 2022

-"Cold Heart (Pnau remix)" by Elton John (pictured) and Dua Lipa spent twelve consecutive weeks at number one on the Canadian Hot 100, which later ranked as the best-performing single of the year.
+"Cold Heart (Pnau remix)" by Elton John (pictured) and Dua Lipa spent twelve consecutive weeks at number one on the Canadian Hot 100, which later ranked as the best-performing song of the year.

-This is a list of the Canadian Hot 100 number-one singles from 2022.
-The Canadian Hot 100 is a chart ranking Canada's best-performing singles.
-Published by Billboard magazine and compiled by Luminate, the chart data collectively reflects each single’s weekly physical and digital sales, airplay, and streaming statistics.
+This is a list of the Canadian Hot 100 number-one songs from 2022.
+The Canadian Hot 100 is a chart ranking Canada's best-performing songs.
+Published by Billboard magazine and compiled by Luminate, the chart data collectively reflects each song’s weekly physical and digital sales, airplay, and streaming statistics.

 Chart history

-Dua Lipa (pictured) scored the best-performing single for a second consecutive year with the Elton John collaboration, "Cold Heart (Pnau remix)".
+Dua Lipa (pictured) scored the best-performing song for a second consecutive year with the Elton John collaboration, "Cold Heart (Pnau remix)".

-Harry Styles (pictured) earned his first number-one single with "As It Was".
+Harry Styles (pictured) earned his first number-one song with "As It Was".
 It spent eighteen weeks at number one, the most since Lil Nas X's "Old Town Road" in 2019.

-21 Savage (pictured) earned the most number-one singles of the year with three, as "Jimmy Cooks", "Rich Flex", and "Creepin'" hit number one on the chart.
+21 Savage (pictured) earned the most number-one songs of the year with three, as "Jimmy Cooks", "Rich Flex", and "Creepin'" hit number one on the chart.

 Taylor Swift (pictured) spent five weeks at number one with her single, "Anti-Hero".